sagefy/sagefy/docs/survey_learning_research/practice_formats.md

 layout: default
 ---

-**Question**: _Should the question be presented as text, image, audio, video, or an interactive game or simulation?
-When?_
+### Should the question be presented as text, image, audio, video, or an interactive game or simulation?
+When?

 - SB 35-40: Graphics can greatly improve learning, 1) especially for novice learners, and 2) when the graphic directly supports the learning objective.
     - Cites Clark and Mayer, 2008; Mayer and Gallini, 1990